Recommended Therapies: 2) ACT and Other Therapies

 Logotherapy consists of six basic assumptions that overlap with its fundamental constructs and ways of seeking meaning:

-2. Life Has Meaning in All Circumstances: Dr. Frankl believed life has meaning in all circumstances, even the most miserable ones.
+Life Has Meaning in All Circumstances: Dr Frankl believed life has meaning in all circumstances, even the most miserable ones.
 This means that even when situations seem objectively terrible, there is a higher level of value that involves meaning.

-3. Humans Have a Will to Meaning: Logotherapy proposes that humans have a will to meaning, i.e., meaning is our primary motivation for living and acting and allows us to endure pain and suffering.
-This idea is viewed as different from the will to power and pleasure.
-Logotherapy is based on an existential analysis focusing on Kierkegaard’s will to meaning instead of Adler’s Nietzschean doctrine of will to power or Freud’s will to pleasure.
+Humans Have a Will to Meaning: Logotherapy posits that humans have a will to meaning, i.e., that meaning is our primary motivation for living and acting and enables us to endure pain and suffering.
+This idea is distinguished from the will to power and pleasure.
+Logotherapy is based on an existential analysis that focuses on Kierkegaard’s will to meaning rather than Adler’s Nietzschean doctrine of the will to power or Freud’s will to pleasure.

-4. Freedom to Find Meaning: Dr Frankl argued that individuals have the freedom to (can) access their will to meaning (can find meaning) in all circumstances.
-This doctrine is based on his experience of pain and suffering and choosing his attitude in a situation that he could not change.
+Freedom to Find Meaning: Dr Frankl argued that individuals have the freedom to (can) access their will to meaning (can find meaning) in all circumstances.
+This doctrine is based on his experience of pain and suffering and on his choice of attitude in a situation he could not change.

-5. Meaning of the Moment: This assumption argues that for decisions to be meaningful, individuals must respond to the demands of daily life in ways that match their values and conscience.
+Meaning of the Moment: This assumption holds that for decisions to be meaningful, individuals must respond to the demands of daily life in ways that align with their values and conscience.

 Dr Frankl believed that turning suffering into achievement and accomplishment was possible.
 He viewed guilt as an opportunity to change ourselves for the better and the transient nature of life as a chance to take responsible action.
-In this way, logotherapy was aimed at helping people to make better use of their spiritual resources to withstand adversity.
+In this way, logotherapy aimed to help people make better use of their spiritual resources to withstand adversity.

 Logotherapy Techniques

-De-reflection: This logotherapy technique aims to help people focus away from themselves and toward other people so that they can become whole and spend less time being self-absorbed by their problems or how to reach a goal.
+De-reflection: This logotherapy technique aims to help people shift their focus from themselves to others, so they can become whole and spend less time self-absorbed in their problems or in how to reach a goal.

 It’s easy to see how some logotherapy techniques overlap with newer forms of treatment, such as cognitive-behavioural therapy (CBT) or acceptance and commitment therapy (ACT).
 Thus, logotherapy may be a complementary approach to cognitive and behaviour-based treatments.
-Some aspects of logotherapy are routinely used in tandem with other techniques.
+Some aspects of logotherapy are routinely used alongside other techniques.

 Criticisms of Logotherapy